What are the consequences of DVT?

 High blood pressure in the lungs that occurs in a small percentage of patients who have had pulmonary embolism.
 The most common symptom is shortness of breath.
 This problem usually progresses but may be cured with surgery.

-chronic thromboembolic pulmonary hypertension (CTEPH).
-The obstruction of this blood flow increases the blood pressure in the pulmonary arteries, which carry blood from the right side of the heart to the lungs.
-CTEPH therefore strains the right side of the heart, causing symptoms of heart failure including shortness of breath.
-(See Questions 80 and 81.)
+CTEPH involves the obstruction of this blood flow, which increases the blood pressure in the pulmonary arteries that carry blood from the right side of the heart to the lungs.
+CTEPH strains the right side of the heart, causing symptoms of heart failure including shortness of breath.